Dry eye relief starts with the exam.

-The doctors at Michiana Eye Center have a variety of advanced diagnostic tests at their disposal, using Tearlab Osmolarity, InflammaDry MMP-9 testing, Meibography and a variety of staining techniques to evaluate and manage your disease.
+The doctors at Michiana Eye Center have a variety of advanced diagnostic tests at their disposal, including Tearlab Osmolarity, Meibography and a variety of staining techniques to evaluate and manage your disease.

 Testing can result in error.
 In order to get the most accurate readings, we ask that all patients:

-All of our five locations are Clinical Labratory Improvement Amendments (CLIA) certified to preform TearLab Osmolarity testing to measure the salt concentration of your tears.
-Using a quantitative scale our doctors can diagnose the severity of your dry eye.
+All of our five locations are Clinical Laboratory Improvement Amendments (CLIA) certified to preform TearLab Osmolarity testing to measure the salt concentration of your tears.
+Using a quantitative scale, our doctors can diagnose the severity of your dry eye.
 An elevated reading or variability between the eyes can indicate ocular surface disease and help our doctors develop an appropriate treatment plan.

 The slit lamp examination is arguably the most important aspect of the dry eye exam.
 During this time, your doctor will observe and evaluate the cornea of the eye and use techniques such as:

 - Corneal staining with lissamine green or sodium fluorescein dye

 When your chronic dry eye symptoms are related to Meibomian gland dysfunction (MGD), your doctor can monitor and document your progress using advanced infrared imaging technology.
 By so doing, your doctors can determine any obstructed or missing glands.
 At Michiana Eye Center we have two state-of-the-art instruments dedicated to this: the LipiView II and the Oculus Keratograph 5M.